 On the Come Up (Angie Thomas): This is the newest book from Angie Thomas, the New York Times bestselling author of The Hate U Give.
 It follows high school student Bri as she pursues her dream of becoming a famous rapper, which she finds to be even more important after her mom unexpectedly loses her job.
 When a song of Bri’s goes viral for all the wrong reasons she must navigate her newfound fame and discover who she truly is.

 A Darker Shade of Magic (V.E.
 Schwab): This book is technically classified as an adult fantasy but is also excellent for older teenagers.
 It is set in a world where there are four parallel Londons with varying levels of magic—Grey, Red, White and Black.
 Kell is an Antari, one of the last magicians who has the ability to travel between these four parallel Londons.
 After an exchange goes wrong, Kell releases an old and deadly magic so it is up to him and sarcastic thief Delilah Bard to set things right.

 If you want to give your child more incentive to keep reading this summer, be sure to check out the TD Summer Reading Club offered in partnership with the Toronto Public Library.
-Don’t forget that along with the Family Care Office Library, the Toronto Public Library also has thousands of books available through their physical collection, as well as online through Overdrive as ebooks and audiobooks.
+Don’t forget that the Toronto Public Library also has books available online through Overdrive as ebooks and audiobooks.
 I hope you have enjoyed these summer book recommendations and that they will help lead your child to a lifelong love of reading!